ProvableHQ/leo/docs/rfc/010-native-functions.md

 to the R1CS gadgets that implement them, so it should be just a matter of selecting the appropriate one.
 Some of this logic must be already present, in order to detect and select the BLAkE2s gadget.

+This approach is used in Java, where Java files may declare certain methods as `native`, without a body but with a declaration of input and output types.
+The actual native implementations, i.e. the native method bodies live in different files, as they are written in C.

 # Drawbacks

 This does not seem to bring any drawbacks.